Yandex Cloud

 API

 To view operations with all the resources, select Operations in the left-hand panel.
-In the list that opens, you will also see operations with the resources that were deleted.
+This will open the list of all operations, including those on currently deleted resources.

 You can get a list of operations for a specific resource.
 The steps below describe how you can do this for a VM.
 The same steps apply to other resources as well.